tmaklin/rcgpar/README.md

-provides four functions: 'rcgpar::rcg\_optl\_omp' for OpenMP parallelization, 'rcgpar::rcg\_optl\_mpi' for MPI (+OpenMP, if enabled) parallelization, 'rcgpar::rcg\_optl\_torch' for PyTorch acceleration, and 'rcgpar::em\_torch' a differen algorithm with PyTorch acceleration.
+provides four functions: 'rcgpar::rcg\_optl\_omp' for OpenMP parallelization, 'rcgpar::rcg\_optl\_mpi' for MPI (+OpenMP, if enabled) parallelization, 'rcgpar::rcg\_optl\_torch' for PyTorch acceleration, and 'rcgpar::em\_torch' a different algorithm with PyTorch acceleration.

 ### rcg\_optl\_omp, rcg\_optl\_mpi, rcg\_optl\_torch, and em\_torch
 These four functions perform the actual model fitting.
 All have to be called with the following